praF02/anevicon/README.md

  - **Minimal runtime.** Since Anevicon is fully written in the [Rust programming language](https://www.rust-lang.org/), it doesn't use any external runtime and, therefore, works as fast as it is possible.

- - **Reliable.** With the Rust's zero-cost abstractions, Anevicon works completely deterministic.
-Segmentation faults, data races, and other bugs are simply impossible.
+ - **Reliable.** With the Rust's zero-cost abstractions, Anevicon works completely predictable and deterministic.
+Segmentation faults, data races, dangling references, and other bugs are simply impossible.

- - **Core library.** Anevicon works on its own stress-testing library called [Anevicon Core](https://github.com/Gymmasssorla/anevicon/tree/master/anevicon_core).
-You can use it in your own legal purposes too.
+ - **Core library.** Anevicon works on its own stress-testing engine called [Anevicon Core](https://github.com/Gymmasssorla/anevicon/tree/master/anevicon_core).
+You can integrate it with your programs and use in your own legal purposes too.

- - **Heavily tested.** The program is tested both automatically (using unit testing) and manually since this kind of software must be the most proven one.
+ - **Heavily tested.** The program is tested both automatically (using unit testing and [Travis CI](https://travis-ci.com/Gymmasssorla/anevicon)) and manually since this kind of software must be the most proven one.

 ## Installation
 ```bash